dhleong/intellivim/README.md

 ### Commands

 `:FixProblem`  Provide options for fixing the problem under the cursor.
 Press `enter` on the desired fix to attempt it.
-"Import Class" usually works for unambiguous imports, but other fixes are not thoroughly tested yet.
+"Import Class" usually works, but other fixes are not thoroughly tested yet.

 `:GotoDeclaration`  Jump to the declaration of the element under the cursor.
 A split is opened if the declaration is in another file